-The student must submit the final version of the thesis to the supervisor no later than 30 calendar days before the day of the thesis defence.
-The supervisor selects the attribute "approved for defence" when confirming that the prepared master's thesis meets the formal requirements.
+Students must submit the final version of the thesis (project) to the supervisor no later than 30 calendar days before the day of the thesis (project) defence.
+The supervisor selects the attribute "approved for defence" when confirming that the prepared master's thesis (project) meets the formal requirements.

-The final FMTs shall be reviewed.
+The final FMP shall be reviewed.
 The reviewer shall submit a review in the specified form.
-A copy of the review shall be sent to the student by e-mail address provided by the University no later than 24 hours before the meeting of the defence commission where the FMT will be defended.
+A copy of the review shall be sent to the students by e-mail address provided by the University no later than 24 hours before the meeting of the defence commission where the FMTP will be defended.

-The FMT defence consists of a presentation of the work and the student's answers to the questions.
-All students who have prepared their FMT must participate in the defence of the work in the commission meeting.
+The FMTP defence consists of a presentation of the work and the student's answers to the questions.
+All students who have prepared their FMTP must participate in the defence of the work in the commission meeting.

-An important part of defending a master's thesis is a presentation prepared by MS Power Point or another program for presentations, which lasts up to 10 minutes.
+An important part of defending a master's thesis (project) is a presentation prepared by MS Power Point or another program for presentations, which lasts up to 10 minutes.
 The presentation must include the following parts: